What Does A Back-End Developer Do?

 - Reporting on analytics and statistics

-To succeed as a back-end developer, there are various skills you will need to learn.
+To succeed as a back-end developer, there are various skills you will need to have.
 A thorough understanding of coding languages and software frameworks is one of them.
 Some common back-end developer languages and frameworks are as follows:

 - Python – As a newbie to the world of back-end web development, you’ll probably hear a lot about Python.
 Whilst it’s not back-end specific (it’s a general-purpose coding language) it gets a lot of use server-side and is an open-source programming language.
 This refers to source code which is available to the public, free of cost, for use or modification from its original design.
 It’s become exceedingly popular owing to how easy it is to read and work with.